streadway39946/Data-analytics-and-insights/Urban Hamster/README.md

-Urban Hamster is a fictional online clothing store with a set of business problems.
+Urban Hamster is a fictional online clothing store.
 I plan on updating this part of the repo with analytics work performed for them.